ipab-rad/autoware_launch/README.md

 colcon_build_perception
 ```

-This cmd will ONLY build autoware perception related packages (~114 pkgs) only.
+This cmd will ONLY build autoware perception related packages (~114 pkgs)

 If you require to build the entire autoware workspace (~330+ pkgs) you can do: